 At a glance

-- The GDPR introduces a duty on all organisations to report certain personal data breaches to the relevant supervisory authority.
+- The UK GDPR introduces a duty on all organisations to report certain personal data breaches to the relevant supervisory authority.
 You must do this within 72 hours of becoming aware of the breach, where feasible.

 - If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, you must also inform those individuals without undue delay.